AASanusi/greek-mythology-quiz/README.md

    - ColorSpace generated complimentary colours to form the colour layout of the website.
 8. #### [Favicon.cc:](https://www.favicon.cc/)
    - Favicon.cc was used to generate the favourite icon for the tab of the website.

+## Testing

+  - ### Manual Testing
+    - Manual editing was carried on each button and functionality to ensure a smooth running of the quiz.
+Header links opens to the home page correctly.
+The buttons all work and open corectly.
+The answers buttons show incorrect and correct answers.
+The save button save user details correctly to the high scores page.

+ - ### Validator Testing
+    - #### HTML
+       - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/)

+    - #### CSS
+       - No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

+    - #### JavaScript
+       -

+    - #### Lighthouse Testing
+       - Performance score

+ - ### Bugs Encountered And Solution
+    - #### Bugs
+       - The answers selection buttons were showing undefined instead of the answer choices.
+    - #### Solution
+       - Used 97 to represent the letter "a" to gain access to the currentQuestion.a.
+Converted 97 + i to a letter.
+And on the second loop "i" will equal to one, therefore, 97 + i = 98 which will represent the letter "b".